There's no pizza like sourdough pizza! With a crispy, chewy crust that is perfectly charred on top and bottom and loaded with all the good stuff.

 - Have your pizza toppings ready to go before you shape the dough into the pizza crust.
 It only takes a few minutes on the stove-top before it's ready to pop into the oven to finish.

 - This recipe makes (4) 8" pizza crusts.
 The ingredients can be divided in half to make (2) 8" pizzas or (1) 16" pizza.

-- Reduce the water by 25 grams in the initial mix.
+- In warmer months, reduce the amount of water by 25 grams in the initial mix.
 If the dough seems too stiff, slowly add the remaining water until you achieve the correct hydration level.